Automate your development process

 Getting started with Codemagic CI/CD for React Native apps

-After signing up, you can use React Native workflows by creating a new project in Codemagic and simply selecting the React Native App from the options.
+Then, you can use React Native workflows by creating a new project in Codemagic and simply selecting React Native App from the options.

 We can download this and add it to our local repository.
-This configures our Codemagic pipelines, so Codemagic knows how to run our React Native build on its build servers.
+This configures our Codemagic pipelines so that Codemagic knows how to run our React Native build on its build servers.

 Modifying the YAML file for our build